adimalka14/my-linkedIn-profile/README.md

 # Profile Demo Project

 This is a simple profile page demo created using **HTML** and **CSS**, showcasing basic styling and layout capabilities.
 The page includes sections for personal details, links, and additional information.
-Below, you'll find the design plan and original image used for this project.
+Below, you'll find the design plan and original image used for this project.The project is implemented with a responsive design, ensuring an optimal display and functionality across all screen sizes and devices.

 ---